Skip to content

 • Backers include Khosla (Keith Rabois & Vinod Khosla), Nat Friedman & Daniel Gross, Adam D’Angelo, Jeff Dean, Jack Altman, Noam Brown, Kyle Vogt, Amjad Masad, Clem Delangue (Ashby).

-• “Basis supports a significant share of large accounting firms across the U.S.” (OpenAI case study); a named partnership with Baker Tilly (blog).
+• The wedge is reviewable autonomy, not a copilot: firms report “up to 30% time savings” and redirect recovered capacity to advisory work (OpenAI case study).
+“Basis supports a significant share of large accounting firms across the U.S.” (OpenAI case study); named partnership with Baker Tilly (blog).

 • “Racing to deploy the most advanced applied ML at production scale” (Ashby).